 What Is A Meditation Journal?

-Being in a relaxed mental state, like during meditation, we’re bound to experience insights, great ideas, new understandings, or epiphanies.
+Being in a relaxed mental state or mindfulness, like during meditation, we’re bound to experience illuminations, great ideas, new understandings, or epiphanies.

-However, the longer we go without capturing and/or acting upon these thoughts, the more they may slip away from our memory.
+However, the longer we go without capturing and/or acting upon these thoughts, the more they may start to slip away from our memory.

-After all, when we’re hit with a sudden insight or thought, it doesn’t last very long in our recollection.
+After all, you will agree that when we’re hit with a sudden insight or thought, it doesn’t last very long in our recollection.

 According to research, even though our thoughts are still present, our difficulty retrieving those stored thoughts may make it seem otherwise.

-So, it’s no surprise that the insights you gain during meditation can be very much an “easy come, easy go” type of scenario.
+So, it’s no surprise that the illuminations that enter during meditation sessions can be very much an “easy come, easy go” type of scenario.

-A meditation journal helps solve the latter problem.
+A subscription to keeping a meditation book is helping to solve the latter problem.

-This type of journal provides a place for us to write down the ideas, memories, and a-ha moments that surface during meditation.
+This type of journal provides a place for us to enter the points, memories, and a-ha moments that surface during meditation or period of mindfulness.

-That way, when we’re long out of our meditative state and reimmerse ourselves into our busy lives, we have a record of those thoughts.
+When we’re long out of our meditative state or mindfulness and immerse ourselves into our busy lives, a subscription to keeping a journal ensures we have a written record of those thoughts.

-It’s all about keeping those insights and, ultimately, ensuring those short-term thoughts become long-term memories.
+It’s all about helping to keep those points and, ultimately, ensuring those short-term thoughts become long-term memories.

 The Benefits Of Keeping A Meditation Journal?

-- The thoughts and insights you receive from meditation won’t flee from your memory.
+- The thoughts and illuminations you receive from meditation or states of mindfulness won’t flee from your memory.

-- You’ll be more motivated to continue meditating.
+- You’ll be more happy and motivated to continue meditating.

-- Keeping a meditation journal acts as an extra way to practice mindfulness.
+- A subscription to keeping a meditation diary acts as an extra way to practice mindfulness.

-- You’ll have a better understanding of how you meditate.
+- You’ll have a better understanding of meditating.

 - It can open your eyes to the types of meditation that work best for you.